vtex/styleguide/react/components/Toast/README.md

-### Overview

-Toasts give users instant feedback about the tasks they just did.
+#### Toasts give users instant feedback about the tasks they just did.
 Its main objective is to ensure tasks confirmation and success.

 ### 👍 Dos